Historic Car Brands

 1921 Citroen B2 Torpedo – Lars-Goran Lindgren.

-Andre Citroen was interested in building a vehicle that could cars hostile terrain, including France’s North African territories and for that role he chose a ‘half-track’ vehicle design, using rubber/fabric treads designed by Adolphe Kegresse.
+Andre Citroen was interested in building a vehicle that could cross hostile terrain, including France’s North African territories and for that role he chose a ‘half-track’ vehicle design, using rubber/fabric treads designed by Adolphe Kegresse.

 Five Citroen Kegresse vehicles travelled from Algeria to Timbuktu in 1922 and in 1924 eight Citroens did an extended trip through North Africa.